 Your team will need to include:

-Prioritizing these steps is the road toward better and safer order management.
+Prioritizing these steps is the road towards better and safer order management.
 But this isn’t a once-and-done exercise.
 Throughout the process, revisit these steps and make adjustments as needed.

 Good order management doesn’t live in a vacuum

 Brands need to create exceptional post-purchase experiences that are flexible and safe across channels.
-Omnichannel fulfillment journeys are no longer an ideal for retailers and brands, it’s a must.
-Consider this: Due to the COVID-19 pandemic, Salesforce research found that sites offering store pickup options grew digital revenue 127% year over year.
+It’s no longer just about digital versus physical — it’s digital and physical.
+In fact, 59% of shoppers have purchased a product online for in-store pickup.
+Similarly, 67% of shoppers have bought something else while returning something in-store.
 It’s vital to the overall customer lifecycle to be accessible via a mobile app, desktop, or physical store and to ensure each interaction is secure and always available.

-- Connect commerce and service for a single view of customer records
+Connect commerce and service for a single view of customer cases, orders, and more

-- Give customers the power to self-serve to check order status, cancel, and return orders
+Give customers the power to self-serve, check order status, cancel or initiate a return

-- Empower reps to manage returns, cancellations, and other services from a single view
+Empower reps to manage returns, cancellations, and other services from a single screen

-If you’re ready to make a difference for your business (and your customers) through improved order and fulfillment, check out the Salesforce Order Management — a single platform for managing orders, customer records, fulfillment, and payments — can help.
+Are you ready to make a difference to your business (and your customers) through improved order and fulfillment?
+Salesforce Order Management — a single platform for managing orders, customer records, fulfillment, and payments — can help.